Alejogb1/job-board/blog-data/how-can-i-use-a-pythonoperators-list-output-to-iterate-another-operator-in-airflow-2.md

 id: "how-can-i-use-a-pythonoperators-list-output-to-iterate-another-operator-in-airflow-2"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 From a slightly different angle, instead of launching directly into a theoretical discussion, let's frame it around a scenario I encountered a few years back.
 We were processing a large dataset of image files.
 The initial stage involved using a pythonoperator to generate a list of file paths that needed further processing, and we needed to dynamically create tasks based on that list.
 If you've faced this sort of problem, you'll appreciate the need for efficient, flexible solutions within Airflow.
 So, how do we achieve this?

 Fundamentally, the challenge is to transfer data— specifically, a list— outputted from one task to the next, and then use that data to generate dynamic tasks in Airflow 2.0 and beyond.
 The core lies in two primary mechanisms: XComs and task mapping.
 XComs allow tasks to communicate by pushing and pulling small amounts of data, and task mapping empowers us to dynamically expand tasks based on input from XComs.
 Let’s break this down.

 First, let’s examine a basic example of how to utilize a pythonoperator to generate a list.
-The python function in your pythonoperator *must* return the list, making it available to be pushed to an xcom.
+The python function in your pythonoperator _must_ return the list, making it available to be pushed to an xcom.

 ```python
 from airflow.decorators import task